Therapy, Recreational, Educational and Exploration opportunities for individuals with disabilities and their families.

 All in one location.

-Nested on more than 88 acres in western St. Charles County, TREE House of Greater St. Louis is a unique and welcoming place where individuals with disabilities and their families can find acceptance, tackle mental and physical challenges, and express their spirit in a peaceful and natural setting.
+Nestled on 90 acres in St. Charles County, TREE House of Greater St. Louis is a unique and welcoming place where individuals with disabilities and their families can find acceptance, tackle mental and physical challenges, and express their spirit in a peaceful and natural setting.

 Disabilities served include, but are not limited to, autism, cerebral palsy, Down syndrome, muscular dystrophy, multiple sclerosis, epilepsy, mental and physical disabilities, traumatic brain injury, and more.
 TREE House operates year-round and relies heavily on the support of volunteers.
 MORE ON PROGRAMS>